 S.B.
 No. 1940 introduces a new chapter in the Estates Code, specifically Chapter 116, which establishes a legal framework for the beneficiary designation of manufactured homes classified as personal property.
 This chapter allows owners to designate one or more beneficiaries to whom their interest in the manufactured home will transfer upon their death.
-The bill outlines definitions related to beneficiary designations, including terms such as "designated beneficiary" and "joint owner with right of survivorship."
-It also specifies that a beneficiary designation is revocable, does not require notice or acceptance by the beneficiaries during the owner's life, and cannot be revoked by a will.
+The bill outlines definitions for key terms such as "beneficiary designation," "designated beneficiary," and "joint owner with right of survivorship."
+It also specifies that the beneficiary designation is revocable, does not require the consent of designated beneficiaries, and is effective without notice or acceptance during the owner's lifetime.
+Additionally, it clarifies that a will cannot revoke or supersede a beneficiary designation.

 Statutes affected: